Webbgaraget/wg-meta-box/README.md

 # Changelog
 ### 2012-09-16 v0.3.1
-* Removes a bug causing post overviews to crash if other scripts where to output admin columns as well.
+* Removed a bug causing post overviews to crash if other scripts where to output admin columns as well.

 ### 2012-09-13 v0.3
 * Added support for admin columns.
 Fixes #5.